exxxxxx/comparisontools/README.md

+## Project set to private in the visual studio market place due to name change requirements!

 ## Project Description
 Comparison Tools is a add-in for Visual Studio which uses external tools to compare files, folders and clipboard.
 Features: Comparing two files, selecting folders for comparison from the solution explorer and comparing (and merging) clipboard to a file or selected area in a file